mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 	"Casra!"
 He called toward the sound.
 There was no answer.

 	Finally, he came to a place where the trees cleared, and the ground had all but turned to sand.
-Looking out toward the ocean, he was dumbfounded at what he saw.
+Looking out toward the ocean, he was astonished at the scene before him.
 A streak of blue light hanging upon every wave, and reaching down to the ocean floor.
 Above, there were far more dots marring Ulu than he had seen before.
-Some were white, some yellow, and others red.
+Some were white, some red, and others infrared.

 	Kip refocused on his mission.
 He called out again, "Casraaa!!"